RaphaelDarley/MATclub/README.md

 # MATclub
-A bot for the RerMAT club discord
+A bot for the FerMAT club discord